Whittier, California

-Whittier (/ˈhwɪtiər/) is a city in Los Angeles County, California, United States.
+Whittier (/wɪtiər/) is a city in Los Angeles County, California, United States.
 Part of the Gateway Cities, the 38.0 km2 city had 87,306 residents as of the 2020 United States census.
 Whittier was incorporated in February 1898 and became a charter city in 1955.
 The city is named for the Quaker poet John Greenleaf Whittier and is home to Whittier College.
-The city is surrounded by three unincorporated areas sharing the Whittier name, West Whittier-Los Nietos, South Whittier, and East Whittier, which combined are home to a larger population than Whittier proper.
+The city is surrounded by four unincorporated areas sharing the Whittier name, West Whittier-Los Nietos, North Whittier, South Whittier, and East Whittier, which combined are home to a larger population than Whittier proper.

 Etymology

 Whittier is named for Quaker poet John Greenleaf Whittier.

 In the founding days of Whittier, when it was a small, isolated town, Jonathan Bailey and his wife, Rebecca, were among the first residents.
 They followed the Quaker religious faith and practice and held religious meetings on their porch.
 Other early settlers, such as Aquila Pickering, also espoused the Quaker faith.
 As the city grew, the citizens named it after John Greenleaf Whittier, a respected Quaker poet, and deeded a lot to him.
 Whittier wrote a dedication poem and is honored today with statues and a small exhibit at the Whittier Museum; a statue of him sits in Whittier's Central Park, and another representing his poem "The Barefoot Boy" used to reside by the City Hall and is now in front of the main library.
 Whittier never set foot there, but wrote the poem "My Name I Give to Thee" about the city.
 Many of the streets in Uptown Whittier bear the names of Quaker settlers of Whittier or other prominent Quakers, such as Greenleaf Avenue (for Whittier), Bailey Street, Pickering Avenue, Penn Street (for William Penn), Hadley Street and Washington Avenue (both for Washington Hadley), and Painter Avenue (for John Hunt Painter).